What to do in the Bahamas: the top 17 island excursions

 The Bahamas offers turquoise waters, fresh seafood, and a number of cultural traditions to discover © blue-sea.cz / Shutterstock

-With its turquoise waters, pillowy sand beaches and laid-back island attitude, everything really does seem better in The Bahamas.
+With its turquoise waters, pillowy sand beaches and laid-back island attitude, everything does seem better in the Bahamas.

-With 16 major islands and 259,000 sq km (100,000 sq miles) of some of the world’s clearest water, there’s no shortage of island adventuring to be had — whether it’s hitting the waves for a snorkeling expedition or unwinding with a frosty rum-laden beverage in hand.
+With 16 major islands and 259,000 sq km (100,000 sq miles) of some of the world’s clearest water, there’s no shortage of island adventuring – whether it’s hitting the waves for a snorkeling expedition or unwinding with a frosty rum-laden beverage in hand.
+The Bahamas will dazzle you on even the shortest stays, but many visitors find four to five days enough time to rest, explore and squeeze in an island-hopping excursion if they choose.

-If you’re a water sports enthusiast, The Bahamas is a great destination for indulging in your passion.
-Snorkeling and scuba diving adventures await, with deserted islands and intimate coves providing an undisturbed peek at the marine life enjoying the warm, clear waters that surround the islands.
+If you’re a water sports enthusiast, the Bahamas is a popular destination for indulging in your passion.
+Snorkeling and scuba diving await, with deserted islands and intimate coves providing an undisturbed peek at the marine life.

 But if you’d prefer to keep your itinerary close to shore, there’s plenty to explore there as well.
 Need proof?
-Here’s a list of the top things to do while in The Bahamas.
+Here’s a list of the top things to do in the Bahamas.

 1. Dive into a cave at Lucayan National Park